paceval/paceval/examples_sources/NodeJS_examples/Linux/paceval-service_Linux_x64_and_arm64/chart/README.md

 ## Use a subdomain

-If you want to use a DNS domain instead of IP address, please make sure you purchased and owning a domain (e.g. paceval.cloud)
+If you want to use a DNS domain instead of IP address, please make sure you purchased and owning a domain (e.g. paceval.cloud).
 You can use a subdomain to access the paceval service (e.g. `service.paceval.cloud`).
 Remember you should just use one level of subdomain, subdomain such as `example.service.paceval.cloud` does not work.
 Now refer to [DNS guide](#setup-dns) for how to add the corresponding IP address to your DNS routing table.